mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 -> 1
 {% endhighlight %}

 Cool.
-So, this is pretty useful in it's own right, but let's take things further:
+So, this is pretty useful in it's own right, but let's take things a bit further:

 {% highlight javascript %}
 // Another wrapper, this time around the native `filter` method